tnichols217/notes/CSDS 391/W/W1_tln32.md

 ## a

 There are an infinite amount of positions that the robot could be in.
 If we are assuming that $x$ and $y$ are integers and only integer locations are valid, then there will be $(x+1)(y+1)$ valid positions (assuming 0 is a valid index).
-There will be an infinite amount of pathes to the goal as there is nothing stopping the path from creating a loop, meaning it can loop $n$ times before
+There will be an infinite amount of pathes to the goal as there is nothing stopping the path from creating a loop, meaning it can loop $n$ times before breaking and proceeding to the goal.

 ## b